lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 1.6.
 Create a histogram of the eccentricity values.
 Add a new chart by clicking on the "+ sign on the upper left.
-This will bring up a new "Add a new chart" pop-up window.
+This will bring up a new "Add new chart" pop-up window.
 Next to "Plot Type", select "Histogram" from the drop-down menu.
 Next to "Column or expression" enter "e", the column name containing the eccentricity values.
 Set the "Min" and "Max" values to 0 and 1, and the "Bin width" will automatically update to 0.02.